zdexter/minisync-old/README.md

 mini-sync
 ===================

-Python/SQLAlchemy and AngularJS bindings for a non-concurrent, DRY, fairly RESTful client-server object synchronization pattern.
+A relational object synchronization library.
+Serialize your SQLAlchemy mapper classes to JSON, submit updates back to the server, and let minisync figure out the rest.
 An experiment in minimalist web application architecture.

 What does mini-sync do?
 -----------